AckerlyXu/heima/articles/service-fabric/service-fabric-add-a-web-frontend.md

 # Build a web service front end for your application using ASP.NET Core
 By default, Azure Service Fabric services do not provide a public interface to the web.
 To expose your application's functionality to HTTP clients, you will need to create a web project to act as an entry point and then communicate from there to your individual services.

-In this tutorial, we will pick up where we left off in the [Creating your first application in Visual Studio](/documentation/articles/service-fabric-create-your-first-application-in-visual-studio/) tutorial and add a web service in front of the stateful counter service.
+In this tutorial, we will pick up where we left off in the [Creating your first application in Visual Studio](./service-fabric-create-your-first-application-in-visual-studio.md) tutorial and add a web service in front of the stateful counter service.
 If you have not already done so, you should go back and step through that tutorial first.

 ## Add an ASP.NET Core service to your application
 ASP.NET Core is a lightweight, cross-platform web development framework that you can use to create modern web UI and web APIs.
 Let's add an ASP.NET Web API project to our existing application.

+>[!NOTE]
->[AZURE.NOTE] To complete this tutorial, you will need to [install .NET Core 1.0][dotnetcore-install].
+> To complete this tutorial, you will need to [install .NET Core 1.0][dotnetcore-install].

 1. In Solution Explorer, right-click **Services** within the application project and choose **Add > New Service Fabric Service**.

     ![Adding a new service to an existing application][vs-add-new-service]

 2. On the **Create a Service** page, choose **ASP.NET Core** and give it a name.

     ![Choosing ASP.NET web service in the new service dialog][vs-new-service-dialog]

 3. The next page provides a set of ASP.NET Core project templates.
 Note that these are the same templates that you would see if you created an ASP.NET Core project outside of a Service Fabric application.
 For this tutorial, we will choose **Web API**.
 However, you can apply the same concepts to building a full web application.

     ![Choosing ASP.NET project type][vs-new-aspnet-project-dialog]

     Once your Web API project is created, you will have two services in your application.
 As you continue to build your application, you will add more services in exactly the same way.
 Each can be independently versioned and upgraded.

+>[!TIP]
->[AZURE.TIP] To learn more about building ASP.NET Core services, see the [ASP.NET Core Documentation](https://docs.asp.net).
+> To learn more about building ASP.NET Core services, see the [ASP.NET Core Documentation](https://docs.asp.net).

 ## Run the application